athack-ctf/chall2025-insecure-by-design/HACKME.md

-Following the spirit of sharing is caring, InkHub was created for sharing inspiring (open) quotes to the world.
-Every user of InkHub is sharing their most valuable thoughts, including the admin.
-However, the admin keeps one thing to himself: the flag.
+In the spirit of "sharing is caring," InkHub was built to spread inspiring (and open) quotes to the world.
+Every user contributes their most precious thoughts — including the admin.
+But there’s one thing the admin isn’t willing to share: the flag.

-Using the credentials the account "user" with password "seru", your goal is to take over the admin's account who seems to be very active on InkHub (posts every 2 minutes or so).
+With the credentials for the account `user` (password: `seru`), it’s time to get creative.
+Your mission?
+Take over the admin's account and uncover what they’re hiding.
+Rumor has it, the admin is *very* active on InkHub — posting every two minutes like clockwork.